Khancat1120/vuepress-blog/md_files/knowledge/Funny/English.md

 * Q：Can you describe a situation where you had to communicate complex technical information to a non-technical audience?
 How did you ensure they understood the information?
 * A：Yeah, I do have this experience.
 I have to teach my younger cousin what "maximum likelihood estimation" is, which is very obscure for an art student.
 But I told her that if you toss an evenly textured coin, it must land facing up or down with a probability of 0.5 for each situation.
 But if you toss an abnormal coin which faces up with a 0.9 probability, and you try it for 100 times and find that only 10 times it lands facing down.
 Then you know this is an uneven coins with a probability of 90% to faces up.
 And this is what maximum likelihood estimations do.
 It estimates the parameters of random variables based on the experiment results provided by you.

+* Can you tell me about your educational background and any relevant coursework or certifications you have completed?
+* Certainly.
+I am originally from China.I obtained my bachelor's degree from BUPT and my Ph.D. degree from BUAA, both of which I major in computer science.
+I have taken many relevant courses such as compiler principles, operating systems, database theory, machine learning, deep learning, etc..
+And I achieved success in some mathematics competitions during my undergraduate studies and I authored publications in respected journals such as VLDB, SIGMOD, and TODS.

 <ClientOnly>
   <leave/>
 </ClientOnly/>